amohan601/langchain-examples/langchain-notes.md

 ```
 Once above response is recieved using that tool_name 'get_weather' we have to make
 actual python function call to get the tool response.
-Agent performs this tool call in a loop until there are no more tool calls needed.
+If we pass this question to an Agent it performs this tool call in a loop until there are no more tool calls needed.
 Depending on how many tools we provide and how many tools are needed to answer the question model may decide to include one or more tool details in the tool_calls response.
 ```
 def get_weather(city: str) ->str:
     return f'Weather in {city} is Sunny 22F'